4BitBen/4BitBen.github.io/about.md

 affecting my day-to-day environment.

 ## Automation
-Also, automating the provisioning of the machine or process through some combination of CM tools - scripts, [Puppet](http://docs.puppetlabs.com/puppet), etc. - is extremely important so that I can easily switch learning contexts or even share what I am learning with someone else.
+Automating the provisioning of the machine or process through some combination of CM tools - scripts, [Puppet](http://docs.puppetlabs.com/puppet), etc. - is extremely important.
+This allows me to easily switch learning contexts or even share what I am learning with someone else.

 ## Fail Fast
-I screw up all the time.
+Errors are inevitable.
 I want to know as quickly as possible when that happens.
 It could be as easy as a compiler telling me that, unit tests that indicate a logic error through [example-based tests](http://junit.org/) or [property-based tests](https://github.com/pholser/junit-quickcheck), or [static analysis tools](http://findbugs.sourceforge.net/) that might show a concurrency error.
-All of these are ways to help me know I screwed up.
+All of these are ways to help me know when an error has occurred.

 ## Metrics
 I enjoy understanding how my code works in the wild.
 By [instrumenting my code](https://dropwizard.github.io/metrics),